We believe that children thrive best in

 Our policy structure:

 Like all organisations working with vulnerable groups, we have robust policies around safeguarding, confidentiality, boundaries and other key considerations in constructing safe working practices.
-Copies are available on request.
+Our Child Protection & Safeguarding policy is available here.)

 Our legally defined purpose as a charity is to provide support for vulnerable children who are in need.
 Our charitable purpose, aims and powers are defined within our constitution, a copy of which is available here.)